ibm-cloud-docs/power-iaas/modifying-instance.md

 |4 core and 8 GB memory | You can specify any value that is greater than 0.25 cores, 2 GB memory | You can specify any value that is smaller than the available resources in the host |
 {: class="simple-tab-table"}
 {: tab-group="resize_core_memory"}
-{: caption="Table 1.
-Resizing VM core count and memory when the VM is shut down" caption-side="top"}
+{: caption="Resizing VM core count and memory when the VM is shut down" caption-side="top"}
 {: #resize_core_memory-2}
 {: tab-title="When VM is shut down"}